affinda/affinda-python/docs/models.md

 :vartype page_index: int
 :ivar image: Required.
 The URL to the image of the page.
 :vartype image: str
+:ivar image_translated: The URL to the translated image of the page.
+:vartype image_translated: str
 :ivar height: Required.
 Height of the page's image in px.
 :vartype height: float
 :ivar width: Required.
 Width of the page's image in px.